tbon27/Basic-C-Sharp-Projects/README.md

 ![This is a C# image](https://seeklogo.com/images/C/c-sharp-c-logo-02F17714BA-seeklogo.com.png)

-This repo is dedicated to the Basic C# Projects I have completed through The Tech Academy's C#/.NET Bootcamp coursework.
+This repo is dedicated to the C# Projects I have completed through The Tech Academy's C#/.NET Bootcamp coursework.

 ## Projects
 * [Casino Game: Twenty One](https://github.com/tbon27/Basic-C-Sharp-Projects/tree/main/TwentyOne)